sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 ### 6.3 Merging changes

-After locally running all required checks you can make a Pull request to your main branch which will trigger python checks and testing Github workflows, and you safely merge to main if python checks and tests pass.
+After running all required checks locally, open a Pull Request to the main branch.
+The GitHub workflows will run Python checks and the full test suite.
+You may safely merge into main once all checks and tests pass.

 This workflows require the current secrets to be set in your repository:

 - `<CUSTX>_API_KEY`
 - `SERPAPI_API_KEY`

-Ensure those are set before sending your PR
+Ensure these are set before sending your PR

 ## Section 7 Deployment overview